Nazime Sultan: Early life

 Nazime Sultan was born on 25 February 1867 at the Dolmabahçe Palace.
 Her father was Sultan Abdulaziz, and her mother was Hayranidil Kadın.
 She was the second daughter of her father and the first child of her mother.
-She was the elder full sister of the future Caliph Abdulmejid II.
-She was the granddaughter of Mahmud II and Pertevniyal Sultan.
+She was the elder full sister of the future Caliph Abdulmejid II, and a granddaughter of Mahmud II and Pertevniyal Sultan.

-Her father, Abdulaziz was deposed by his ministers on 30 May 1876, his nephew Murad V became the Sultan.
+Her father, Abdulaziz, was deposed by his ministers on 30 May 1876, when his nephew Murad V became the Sultan.
 He was transferred to the Feriye Palace the next day.
 Her mother and other women of Abdulaziz's entourage didn't want to leave the Dolmabahçe Palace.
 So they were grabbed by hand and were sent out to the Feriye Palace.
 In the process, they were searched from head to toe and everything of value was taken from them.
 On 4 June 1876, Abdulaziz died under mysterious circumstances.

-Nazime Sultan, a ten-year-old girl, continued to live in the Feriye Palace with her mother and eight-year-old brother.
+Nazime Sultan, then aged 10, continued to live in the Feriye Palace with her mother and eight-year-old brother.
 Recounting the event in an interview to Adil Sulh Bey years later, Nazime said:

 Any claims that my father committed suicide are deceitful.
 I saw it with my own eyes that they murdered my father.